edinburgh-napier/set09121/lectures/lecture18.md

 - Allow the game to be started without the need to navigate through multiple levels of menus
 - Ensure no essential information is conveyed by a colour alone
 - Ensure no essential information is conveyed by sounds alone
-- Offer a wide choice of difficulty levels
+- Offer a wide choice of difficulty levels or difficulty customisation
 - Give a clear indication that interactive elements are interactive
 - Allow interfaces to be resized
 - Allow all narrative and instructions to be replayed